 Going the opposite way to overindulging because you’ve ‘earned it’ can end up being just as sabotaging to your goals.
-If you suddenly put a whole lot of pressure on yourself and go on a restrictive diet, you will be more likely to cave!
+If you suddenly put a whole lot of pressure on yourself and go on a restrictive diet and start cutting goods out, you will be more likely to cave!

-If you keep yourself full throughout the day with regular smaller meals that are balanced in protein, healthy carbs and fats, your energy levels with be stable and so will your mood!
+If you keep yourself full throughout the day with regular smaller meals that are balanced in protein, healthy carbs and fats, your energy levels will be stable and so will your mood!

 Check out this week’s healthy recipe bursting with flavour that will repair your body after a workout and keep you feeling full and energised.